madhead341/Discord-RAT/README.md

 > **Warning**
 > This tool is for educational and authorized use only.
 Misuse may be illegal.
 I am not responsible for anything you do with this program.
+``UAC and screenshare command not working right now, will be fixed soon``

 ## Features